-The climate of the Moab site is semi-arid.
-The 2018 average annual temperature was approximately 58°F. January is the coldest month, with low temperatures averaging 20°F, and July is the warmest month, with high temperatures averaging 101°F. The total rainfall is approximately 9 inches with half of the precipitation falling from July through September.
+The climate of the Moab site is semi-arid with average annual temperature approximately 60°F. January is the coldest month, with low temperatures averaging 21°F, and July is the warmest month, with high temperatures averaging 100°F. The total rainfall is approximately 8.6 inches with half of the precipitation falling from July through September.
 Most of the rainfall occurs as high-intensity, convective thunderstorms in late summer.
 Light snow falls in winter, but usually does not remain on the ground very long.

 The primary hydrogeologic unit at the Moab site consists of unconsolidated alluvium on the valley floor flanked by consolidated sandstones and shale on the canyon walls beyond the site boundary.
-Soil at the site is highly disturbed due to the removal of 36-72 inches of topsoil during previous remediation efforts.
-Soils at the site are variable, but generally are alkaline, salty, and fine grained, which further complicates vegetation establishment.

-Flooding can impact portions of the Revegetation Area.
+Soil at the site is highly disturbed due to the removal of 12-72 inches of topsoil during previous remediation efforts.
+Soils at the site are variable, but generally are alkaline, saline, and fine grained, which further complicates vegetation establishment.
+Flooding can impact portions of the revegetation area.
 A berm located along the Colorado River north of the Moab Wash and several off-pile areas of the site were remediated in the winter of 2010/2011.
 As part of this remediation, the berm previously installed along the riverbank north of Moab Wash and more than 158,000 cubic yards of contaminated soil were removed, creating areas of lower elevation.
 As a result of the soil remediation activities, this eastern off-pile area has been more susceptible to flooding at lower river stages.

-Where the Yellow Cake onsite road crosses Moab Wash (Figure 2), the southern side of the crossing has historically been an entry point for higher flood waters to enter the southern end of the site (i.e., the well field).
+Historically, the southern side of a site dirt road and Moab Wash crossing (where Moab Wash leaves the eastern CA boundary) has been an entry point for higher flood waters to enter the southern end of the site (i.e., the well field).
 In spring 2021, a berm was constructed at this location.
 It has successfully demonstrated preventing storm water from late summer monsoons from entering the well field and shows promising results for keeping higher flood waters out.